Burnout vs Tired: Signs You Crossed From Exhausted to Burnt Out

 It does not.

 What actually happens: you burn through your remaining reserves faster.
-Cognitive behavioral therapy (CBT) research shows that chronic emotional suppression — ignoring what you feel and pushing through anyway — erodes your ability to read your own signals.
+Research on chronic emotional suppression (ignoring what you feel and pushing through anyway) suggests it erodes your ability to read your own signals.
 You stop knowing what you need.

 I spent two months pulling apart this research after I walked away from my career.
 Most of what I found was theory.
 But some of it actually stuck.
 That is what became the foundation for Fine Is a Lie.